larkintuckerllc/aws-architect-associate/3/3.1/README.md

 Boundary is different for Instructure, Container, and Abstracted

 * AWS Artifact provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
 You can submit the security and compliance documents (also known as audit artifacts) to your auditors or regulators to demonstrate the security and compliance of the AWS infrastructure and services that you use.
 You can also use these documents as guidelines to evaluate your own cloud architecture and assess the effectiveness of your company's internal controls.
 AWS Artifact provides documents about AWS only.
 AWS customers are responsible for developing or obtaining documents that demonstrate the security and compliance of their companies.

+* Amazon Cloud Directory is a highly available multi-tenant directory-based store in AWS.
+These directories scale automatically to hundreds of millions of objects as needed for applications.
+This lets operation's staff focus on developing and deploying applications that drive the business, not managing directory infrastructure.
+Unlike traditional directory systems, Cloud Directory does not limit organizing directory objects in a single fixed hierarchy.